Al Seiden

 Alan Seiden (May 1, 1937 – May 3, 2008) was an American collegiate and professional basketball player.
 He led St. John's University to the 1959 National Invitation Tournament title and later played professionally with the Pittsburgh Rens of the American Basketball League.
+Seiden was so highly respected by his peers that it took the NYC Basketball Hall of Fame only five years to induct him (1995).